Gregarrific/phase2-react-project/README.md

     Router](https://v5.reactrouter.com/web/guides/quick-start) including
     a navigation bar that allows users to navigate between routes.

-    - *The application has 4 client-side routes ( '/', '/recipes',
+    - *The application has 4 client-side routes ( `/`, `/recipes`,
-      '/saved-recipes', and '/grocery-list') using React Router and includes a navigation bar that allows the user to navigate between routes.*
+      `/saved-recipes`, and `/grocery-list`) using React Router and includes a navigation bar that allows the user to navigate between routes.*

-4. Use a 'json-server' to create a RESTful API for the backend.
+4. Use a `json-server` to create a RESTful API for the backend.

-    - *'json-server' is used for the API for the backend of the application.*
+    - *`json-server` is used for the API for the backend of the application.*

-5. Have both a 'GET' and a 'POST' request to the JSON server with a form to make the post request, specifically a controlled form/component.
+5. Have both a `GET` and a `POST` request to the JSON server with a form to make the post request, specifically a controlled form/component.

-    - *The application has 'GET', 'PATCH','POST', and 'DELETE' requests to the JSON server including ones through a controlled form.*
+    - *The application has `GET`, `PATCH`,`POST`, and `DELETE` requests to the JSON server including ones through a controlled form.*

-6. The 'json-server' data should be simple while avoiding avoid nested data and associations.
+6. The `json-server` data should be simple while avoiding avoid nested data and associations.

-    - *The 'db.json' in the application has two object arrays groceries and recipes with a basic structure.*
+    - *The `db.json` in the application has two object arrays groceries and recipes with a basic structure.*

-7. Upon return of the JSON data from the 'POST' request, a state update by a 'setState' function is required!
+7. Upon return of the JSON data from the `POST` request, a state update by a `setState` function is required!

-    - *'setState' is utilized for all requests from data returned by the JSON sever.*
+    - *`setState` is utilized for all requests from data returned by the JSON sever.*

 8. Utilize some styling by writing CSS files or incorporate a UI